It might feel like you’ve already done the hard work!

 Step 2 – Strip off your AeroGarden

-Now, by following the guidelines and main instructions printed on the user guide, disassemble your AeroGarden into smaller parts.
+Now, by following the guidelines and main instructions printed on the user guide, disassemble your AeroGarden into smaller parts for cleaning.

 - Wait until the water pump stops working and disconnect the cord.